 After your contractors agree to provide an estimate to a potential customer, it’s important that the estimate be delivered at the property.
 This creates an opportunity for your company to get some face time with the prospect and walk through good/better/best options which can organically create upselling opportunities.

 When home services contractors deliver estimates to customers, it gives you and the prospect a more accurate estimate being on site and allows you to set expectations about the project.
 If at all possible, try to avoid solely giving estimates over the phone or email.
+There is a variety of field service management software and tools to arm your technicians with while they are on site.
 Your chances of converting them to a customer dramatically goes up when working through the details face to face.

 Book estimate appointment on the initial call